-^{60.} Id. at 94 (Alito, J., concurring in the judgment).
+60. Id. at 94 (Alito, J., concurring in the judgment).

-He did not reach a conclusion, however, about what the Framers were thinking when drafting Article I or the Fourteenth Amendment.
-Rather, "the history of Article I, § 2, of the original Constitution and § 2 of the Fourteenth Amendment" made clear only that "the apportionment of seats in the House of Representatives was based in substantial part on the distribution of political power and not merely on some theory regarding the proper nature of representation."63 Accordingly, "[i]t is impossible to draw any clear constitutional command from this complex history."64
+House of Representatives was based in substantial part on the distribution of political power and not merely on some theory regarding the proper nature of representation."
+Accordingly, "[i]t is impossible to draw any clear constitutional command from this complex history."